-It’s easy to switch up wedding bag staples with seasonally appropriate choices.
-As you stuff your bags, think about the the refreshing drinks your guests might prefer in the spring and summer months and the cozy cold-weather goodies they’ll appreciate come fall and winter.
+Easily switch up wedding bag staples with seasonally appropriate choices.
+As you stuff your bags, think about the refreshing drinks your guests might prefer in the spring and summer months, and the cozy cold-weather goodies they’ll appreciate come fall and winter.

 In addition to the welcome bag staples, you can also add in extra seasonal necessities to help your guests get through the weekend.
 Think about the sweltering heat you might be asking your guests to sit through at your outdoor summer soirée, or the chill that comes on a winter night.
 These special occasions call for extra-special welcome bag additions.